Welcome to the next level of learning. T Levels are a cutting-edge qualification designed in collaboration with leading businesses.

 |72||Pass (D or E on the core)||DDD|

 T levels and Apprenticeships are different.
-A T Level gives the opportunity to continue studies and get a much broader idea of what it’s like to work in a certain sector, with the opportunity to specialise later.
-Apprenticeships are paid, work-based training for those who know what occupation they wish to pursue.
+A T Level offers a broader idea of what it is like to work in a specific sector, with the opportunity to continue studies and specialise at a later date.
+Apprenticeships are paid, work-based training designed for those who know what occupation they wish to pursue.

 Supporting the Construction: Design, Surveying and Planning T Level.
 Students can spend their 45 day placement with Balfour Beatty VINCI, a HS2 construction partner for the West Midlands.
 A workforce of over 8,000 will be employed by BBV to deliver its £5 billion main civil engineering contracts on HS2.
 Around 400 of those roles are being filled by apprentices and graduates.